 It seeks to enable students to understand and analyse the legal rules relating to the environment.
 It therefore explores the legal, social, economic and philosophical issues raised by attempts to protect and conserve the environment.
 More specifically, the course examines some of the fundamental principles of law relating to natural resource conservation and utilisation, and land-use planning and development.
 Issues of enforcement and the international dimension which has shaped much of the direction that environmental law in South Africa has taken will be considered.
 Crucial to any application of environmental law in South Africa is an understanding of the role played by the Constitution, which will also be examined.
-A core focus of the course will be on the National Environmental law.
+A core focus of the course will be on the National Environmental Management Act which provides the underlying framework for environmental law.